ktraff/hanging-with-friends-solver/README.md

 hanging-with-friends-solver
 ===========================

-A simple javascript engine to find words that match a sequence of letters.
+A simple web app that find words that match a sequence of letters.
+Since there are already many of these out there, I wanted to do something a little bit different.
+Whereas most web apps harness a back-end to process requests, this solution is entirely browser-based.
+It is based on a simple Trie (prefix tree), which loads a complete HWF dictionary in manageable segments on load.
+Every subsequent request can then be solved without making any calls to the server.

+To customize your dictionary, simply edit the data/words.js file to fit your needs.